adamzuyang/BYPersonalWebsite/views/partials/cs61b/Lecture22.md

-# Prefix Operations and Trees
+# Prefix Operations and Tries
 #### 10/16/2020

 ## Tries